Driving Prosperity, Power and Progress in America

-U.S. Army units around the world celebrate National Hispanic Heritage Month from Sept.
-15 to Oct.
-15 every year to showcase the achievements and contributions of Hispanic Americans to our nation and our national defense.
-Capt.
-Ana Hill, HHC U.S. Army NATO Brigade commander, broke open a piñata Sept.
-28 to kick off U.S. Army NATO Brigade’s celebration this year.
+Maj.
+Nelson Orozco-Oviedo, U.S. Army Europe and Africa G8, shares his experiences as a Latino in the U.S. Army and the importance of perseverance during the U.S. Army NATO Brigade National Hispanic Heritage Month.
+The brigade celebrated Hispanic Heritage Month Sept.
+28 to showcase the achievements and contributions of Hispanic Americans to our nation and our national defense.

 |Date Taken: